stargazers/wordpress-backup/README.md

 # wordpress-backup

 ## General
 Backup script for Wordpress websites.
-Script generates a SQL dump from database, creates a TAR package and copy it with scp to another server.
+Script generates a SQL dump from database, creates a TAR package and copy it with scp to another server. scp part is optional.

 This script works only if your folder structure is same than mine.
 My websites are stored like this:
 ```/home/stargazers/sites/websitenamehere.com/www/```